Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Time-delay Systems

-We assume that $\hE$ is invertible and $\lambda \hE - \hA - e^{-\tau \lambda} \hA_{\tau}$ is asymptotically stable.
-These assumptions are sufficient for~\eqref{eq:abc-l2-bounded} and~\eqref{eq:ainv-bounded} to hold.
+We assume that $\lambda \hI - \hA - e^{-\tau \lambda} \hA_{\tau}$ is asymptotically stable.
 The goal is the same as before: find an optimal reduced time-delay system as in~\eqref{eq:delaytf} that minimizes the $\Htwo$ distance between the original transfer function $H$ and the reduced $\hH$.
-Even though we assumed above that the full-order transfer function $H$ also corresponds to a time-delay system, this is not needed analytically (although it is usually the case in practice).

 The works~\cite{SinGB16,AumW23} proposed \ac{irka}-type algorithms to construct \acp{strom}, including time-delay systems.
 Even though both algorithms work well in practice, they do not guarantee $\Htwo$-optimality and are not based on true $\Htwo$-optimality conditions.
 An $\Htwo$-optimal method for time-delay system is proposed in~\cite{GomEMM19}, but this approach uses gradient-based optimization based on the system Gramians and does not reveal or consider optimal interpolatory conditions.
 That is precisely what we establish in this section.